 All of these cultures practiced more modal music than Western music, which is more tonal.
 Modal music is mostly about scales, and these scales are not exactly as conventional as the Western framework.
 The use of these scales in Ancient Eastern cultures can be microtonal, or semitonal.
 It can be linear and nonlinear, so the idea is that you jump around these scales, skipping notes.

-In a Western scale, you would honor every single note.
-If you are playing a scale, you would use every single note.
+In a Western scale, if you are playing a scale, you would use every single note.
 Whereas, in a raga, you may be completely skipping notes and jumping freely around, and when you’re coming back down the scale, you might play all the notes.
 So, there is a certain formality to the Western scale which the raga defies.

 To understand the raga, you have to understand what they were used for.
 They were used to paint a mood, and in history, that may be rooted in a religious practice, or some other cultural and traditional purpose.
 Often, a certain raga is associated with a certain type of day.
 So, when I am playing a raga, I take great care to introduce it as a morning raga, or an afternoon raga.